hicksj4/hicksj4/essays/finalproject.md

 Landing Page:

-- Introduction to ArtShare with photo, Header with Login and Footer.
+- Introduction to ArtShare with short description/call to action and cool photo background.
+Header with Login and Footer.

 User Home Page (Feed):